dougeby/IntuneDocs/intune/conditional-access-integrate-jamf.md

 ## Set up compliance policies and register devices

-After you finish configuring integration between Intune and Jamf, you can [apply compliance policies to Jamf-managed devices](conditional-access-assign-jamf.md).
+After you finish configuring integration between Intune and Jamf, you need to [apply compliance policies to Jamf-managed devices](conditional-access-assign-jamf.md).

 ## Information shared from Jamf Pro to Intune